-This is a modern, fireproof structure containing 88 bedrooms, a spacious lounge, offices, and auxiliary facilities.
+Keith Hall, newest dormitory for men, is a modern, fireproof structure containing 88 bedrooms, a spacious lounge, offices, and auxiliary facilities.
 It has built-in furniture.
 The entire building has mechanical ventilation that is designed not only to keep a supply of fresh air in each room but also to regulate the temperature.